Duck122873849949494/Duck122873849949494/README.md

 - 👋 Hi, I’m @Duck122873849949494
 - 👀 I’m interested in ...
-Hacer and developer and Engineer at hard ware
+Hacer and developer and Engineer at hardware
 - 🌱 I’m currently learning ...
 Coding and languages
 - 📫 How to reach me ...
 No connection it will take a while to get friends until it will not give